gsrikanth850/Employee-Retail-Discount/README.md

-# The Retail Store Discounts
+# The Employee and Customer Discount on Items,Grocerie

 ## Description